Shrule

+The village is 27 km north of Galway city on the N84 road, and is on several bus routes.
+It is in a civil parish of the same name.

 The ruin of Shrule Castle, a fortification built by the Norman de Burgo family, dominates the view of the village as approached from the Galway side.
 Although there is a gate to get into it, the ruin is unsafe and closed to the public.

 History

 1570 battle of Shrule

 Connacht in the 1570s was divided between English control and Irish clans and families.
 The two branches of the Burke family, the MacWillams of Mayo and the Clanricardes of Galway, held a lot of territory and influence.
 The two branches fought with each other and with neighbouring clans, leading to the Elizabethian Lord Deputy of Ireland Henry Sidney to appoint a new Lord President to the province, Edward Fitton, to regain control.
 After breaking out from a siege in Galway, he besieged Shrule Castle with the support of Richard Burke, Earl of Clanricarde.

 On the 21st of June, the MacWilliam Burkes and their allies provoked a set-piece battle against the besieging forces.
 Fitton was dug in around the castle, and the MacWillams lined up their infantry and dismounted cavalry uphill from the defences.
 Fitton refused to budge from behind the siegeworks, so the enemy decided to attack.
 They pushed through the cannon and musket fire, hitting the besiegers with momentum.
 The besiegers broke and started to run for their camp a few miles away.
 The MacWilliam infantry followed closely to push their advantage, but this allowed Fitton and his cavalry to get behind them and attack the usually exposed rear.
 However, the MacWilliams held their shape in the face of this onslaught, until their own cavalry could pour in.
 A very tough fight broke out.

 Fitton was badly injured in the face, and his troop's ammunition was beginning to give out.
 He was rescued when the MacWilliams disengaged and marched northwards from the field in formation.
 The battle was inconclusive, the Mac Williams caused more casualties but did not remain in place to benefit strategically.
 Fitton could later take Shrule castle and slaughter the defending garrison.

 The castle afterwards passed into the possession of William Burke of the Clanricharde Burkes.